dphang/nextjs-repros/README.md

 ## Test Project

-To attempt to reproduce this, I created this repository: a Next.js app with a simple page with a "Test Button" button, which when clicked will call https://mocky.io/ with a 2000 ms delay.
+To attempt to reproduce this, I created this repository: a Next.js app with a simple page with a "Test Button" button, which when clicked will do a POST to `https://www.mocky.io/v2/5185415ba171ea3a00704eed?mocky-delay=2000ms` with a 2000 ms delay.
 It has mostly the same `package.json` file as the one used in my private repo.

 Index page with simple button: https://github.com/dphang/cypress-test/blob/master/pages/index.tsx Cypress test: https://github.com/dphang/cypress-test/blob/master/cypress/integration/test.spec.ts